ManuelZ/PredictAP_takehome/README.md

 ```
 python backend/backend.py
 ```

+The target directory to be indexed is defined in `config.py`.

 The backend has been tested with Flask 1.1.2 and Python 3.8.8 .

+## Frontend

 The frontend uses React.
 The frontend requirements are defined in `package.json`: